 Office of the Chief Executive

-Richard is Chief Executive of Northern Ireland Screen which has, in the last 10 years, taken the lead role in developing the film and television industry in Northern Ireland.
+Richard is Chief Executive of Northern Ireland Screen which has, in the last 10 years, taken the lead role in developing the screen industry in Northern Ireland.

 Richard previously worked for Waddell Media, during that time representing Northern Ireland on PACT, the Producers Alliance for Cinema & Television.
 He also previously worked in newspaper management and was a commercial solicitor.

 Marie Shivers – PA to CEO and Office Manager

 Joined September 2009.
 Marie is responsible for providing PA support to the Chief Executive.
 Marie came to us from the Diplomatic Service having served in various postings including Dublin, Singapore, New York, Uruguay and Macedonia.

 Joined in July 2005, Bettie is responsible for dealing with all visitors to Northern Ireland Screen, both by phone and in person.
 Provides administrative support to all departments of Northern Ireland Screen.

 Andrew joined the industry in 1990 as a production runner, after a few years he was sent to London by the BBC to train as a television drama Locations Manager.
 He joined Northern Ireland Screen in 1997.

 As Head of Production, Andrew is responsible for the investment of Northern Ireland Screen’s $13m annual development, production and skills funds.
 He oversees the delivery of: physical production; project development; new and emerging talent and skills development schemes.

 Andrew has a BA in Drama, Film and Television from St John’s York; an MBA from Queen’s University Belfast; is an alumni of Cass Business School’s Inside Pictures; a member of BAFTA and a founding member of the Irish Film and Television Academy.